macloo/python-adv-web-apps/docs/flask_db2.rst

     <li>Isabel, white</li><li>Jenny, blue</li><li>Jo-Anne, brown</li><li>Krissie, blue</li>
     <li>Lizzy, red</li><li>Nancie, purple</li><li>Tanya, red</li><li>Terrie, blue stripe</li></ul>

-Assuming everything worked, that is what will be **returned** (line 41).
+Assuming that everything worked, that string is what will be **returned** (line 41).

 The rest of the code (lines 42–49) is from `the database intro chapter <flask_db1.html#how-to-connect-a-database-to-a-flask-app>`_.

-When the code runs, this is the result in the browser:
+When the script runs, this is the result in the browser:

 .. figure:: _static/images/db_read_result.png
    :scale: 50 %
    :alt: Results in browser screenshot

 We have successfully queried data from this database and used it in a Flask route.

 Now we will put it into a Flask template.

 Add a template
 --------------

-Using a Flask template, we can make the list of socks display like this:
+Using a Flask template, we can make the list of socks display more beautifully:

 .. figure:: _static/images/socks_list_template.png
    :alt: Socks list in templated page screenshot